 Baby Squirrel Feeding Chart: Feeding Tips

 The baby squirrel feeding tips are the best practices of Karen C., an expert rehabber in New Orleans, LA.
-If you want to connect with Karen, you are welcome to send a message through Kitty City Squirrels or visit her Instagram page @omakoda.
+If you want to connect with Karen, message her on her Instagram @omakoda.

 Squirrels need a quality formula from birth through self-wean, usually at 12 to 14 weeks of age.